 operational architectures.
 In order to identify missing risk details, organize the diverse

 risk information needed and facilitate mission-focused analysis and communication of risks,

-the NASA Space Life Sciences Directorate (SLSD) developed the Risk Mitigation Analysis Tool
+the NASA Human Health and Performance Directorate (HHPD) developed the Risk Mitigation Analysis Tool

 (RMAT).
 It provides a method to consolidate information such as identified risk and evidence

 base; the standard level of acceptable risk; likelihood and consequence of risk; current and

 proposed mitigation capabilities for risk; and potential costs and benefits of mitigation

 capabilities for risk.
 Further, all of the information in the RMAT is provided in the context